BIRD OF THE WEEK: December 3, 2021 SCIENTIFIC NAME: Grallaria ridgelyi

 IUCN STATUS: Endangered

-ABC has partnered with Fundación Jocotoco from its inception, supporting the creation of Tapichalaca and nine other reserves in Ecuador, including Buenaventura, Jorupe, and Río Canandé, which protect other endangered bird species, including the El Oro Parakeet, Great Green Macaw, and Pale-headed Brushfinch.
+ABC has partnered with Fundación Jocotoco from its inception, supporting the creation of Tapichalaca and other reserves in Ecuador, which protect additional endangered bird species, including the El Oro Parakeet, Great Green Macaw, and Pale-headed Brushfinch.

-With support from ABC and World Land Trust, Fundación Jocotoco has reforested more than 100 acres of the reserve with more than 100,000 trees.
-Guards maintain feeding stations for the Jocotoco Antpitta and other species, as well as nest boxes for Golden-plumed Parakeets.
+With support from ABC and World Land Trust, Fundación Jocotoco has reforested more than 830 acres of the Tapichalaca Reserve with nearly 225,000 trees.
+Guards maintain feeding stations for the Jocotoco Antpitta and other species, as well as hummingbird feeders and nest boxes for Golden-plumed Parakeets.
 The reserve has a comfortable lodge for visitors, whose support helps to maintain this unique natural area.

 Donate to support ABC's conservation mission!